AliMohaamed/DeepSeek-RTL/README.md

 - If a message contains Arabic or Persian characters, it applies RTL styling.
 - Ensures better text alignment without affecting code blocks.

-## 🛠️ Development
-Want to improve or customize it?
-Follow these steps:
-1. Fork this repository 🍴
-2. Make your changes ✍️
-3. Submit a pull request 📬

 ## 👤 Author
 Developed by **Ali Mohamed** 🧑‍💻